Himanshu069/multi_drone_ros2_px4_teleop/README.md

 ros2 run teleop teleop
 ```

-Alternatively, you can use the launch file:
+Alternatively, you can use the launch file, in that case you can change the teleop timeout in the config file:
 ```
 source install/setup.bash
 ros2 launch teleop teleop.launch.py